 It turns out that when it comes to the best sports movies, it's not always the sport that is at the forefront of the drama.
 And that's why we love this genre so much.

 Sometimes combining two glorious things doesn’t always pay dividends – like chips and mayonnaise for example.
 And don’t even think of arguing otherwise.

 But, sometimes mixing things can lead to a brief glimpse of nirvana.
 Take films for instance – they are aces.
 This is indisputable.
 Sport is also the best… Can you see where we’re going with this yet?

 That’s right, we are here to salute those films that portray sporting endeavour.
-From boxing to baseball, via football and long distance running, we have uncovered the 20 best sporting films known to man, woman and child.
+From boxing to baseball, via football and long distance running, we have uncovered the 20 best sports movies ever made.